tapasrastogi2411/African-Impact-Challenge/README.md

     - Express.js
     - React
     - Node.js

-- Testing tools and frameworks used are:
+- Other technologies used are:
-	- Mocha
-		- JavaScript testing framework
-	- Chai.js
+    - material-ui
-		- A flexible and extensive TDD and BDD assertion library
-	- Sinon.js
+    - Typescript
-		- A JavaScript library which gives additional functionality to testing frameworks such as Mocha.
-It allows the user to create test spies, fakes, stubs, mocks and more.

 ### Build Instructions
 To build and run the project do the following: